aeon0/d4lf/README.md

       minAffixCount: 3
 ```

 Note: If an itemType is not included in your filters, all items of this type will be discarded as junk!
-There is an example of a "TakeAll" filter in the filter_affixes.yaml.
-To keep an item type regardless of affixes and itemPower, add it there.
+So if you want to take all items of a certain type, add it and leave minPower, affixPool and minAffixCount empty.

+## Custom configs
+D4LF will look for __params.ini__ and for __profiles/*.yaml__ also in C:/Users/WINDOWS_USER/.d4lf.
+All values in params.ini will overwrite the value from the param.ini in the D4LF folder.
+In the profiles folder additional custom profiles can be added and used.

+This is helpful to make it easier to update to a new version as you dont need to copy around your config and profiles.
+In case there are breaking changes to the configuration there will be a major release.
+E.g. update from 2.x.x -> 3.x.x.

 ## Develop